hariesramdhani/scrapplier/README.md

 6. **Handling Complex Interactions**:
    Some suppliers might require special actions, like logging in or clicking on specific school links.
 Selenium can handle these by filling in login forms or registering students, so you can access products specific to a school.

-In short, Selenium acts like a human web browser user, navigating the supplier's website, gathering product details, and making that data available for analysis or comparison.

 ## Directory information
 - `scrapplier`: The python package
 - `data`: All of the data collected and generated during the study